aliraeini/porescale/README.md

+> [!WARNING]
+> This repo is for historical reference, checkout https://github.com/ImperialCollegeLondon/porescale instead.

 ## Pore-scale modules for code developers

 This repository serves as developer guide for integrating different git codes/submodules linked here and contains no code of its own.